 White Chicken Chili is a great comforting bean soup packed with flavor, chicken, beans, and veggies.
 With a thick and delicious chili with just the right amount of kick and your favorite toppings, you know you’re in for a soul-satisfying good meal!

-Easy, Creamy White Chicken Chili
+- Ingredients for White Chicken Chili

 When it is cold and blustery outside, there are few recipes that are as cozy and satisfying as a bowl of homemade white chicken chili.
 And the only thing better than having it for dinner, is having leftovers for lunch the next day!